acend/kubernetes-basics-training/content/en/docs/11/simplechart.md

 sectionnumber: 12.3
 ---

-In this lab we're going to create our very first Helm chart and deploy it.
+In this lab, we're going to create our very first Helm chart and deploy it.

 ## Task {{% param sectionnumber %}}.1: Create Chart